-Hawaii deputy investigated for murder in Capitol shooting
+Hawaii deputy investigated in fatal Capitol shooting

 After the shooting, state Public Safety Director Nolan Espinda said Espejo was shot in the upper torso and taken to a hospital, where he died.

-Espejo ignored the deputy’s directions throw out the alcohol he was drinking and leave the Capitol grounds, Espinda said.
+Espejo ignored the deputy’s directions to throw out the alcohol he was drinking and leave the Capitol grounds, Espinda said.
 Espejo then became physically combative and an “extreme struggle” ensued, Espinda said, and the deputy fired his weapon while the two were in close contact during the scuffle.

 The deputy has been with the state Department of Public Safety since 2017 and is on restricted duty.